AdobeDocs/uxp-photoshop/src/pages/ps_reference/changelog/index.md

 - Passing a value that is not in [[Constants.blendMode]].
 - Passing a blend mode that is not compatible with the document's color mode or bit depth.
 Previously, this call would fail silently.
 - Attempting to set the blend mode on the Background layer.
 Previously, doing so would convert Background to a regular layer and generate a new layer ID.
-This method of Background promotion is not available via the UI.
+Automatic Background promotion is undesirable as a side effect in this case.
+This action is not available via the UI.

 - The [CountItem class](../classes/countitem) implements the following properties and methods:
   - `typename`, `parent`, `itemIndex`, `groupIndex`, `position`